pushprajjaiswal/LazzyCode-problem-service/README.md

 -------------------------------------

-## how routing is working in the project
+## How routing is working in the project
-- /api/v1/probelms/ping
+- /api/v1/problems/ping
    - becouse the route starts with.
         /api      --> /v1     --> /problems     --> /ping
         apiRouter --> v1Router --> problemRouter --> problemController   ==> service layer